upleveled/stripe-next-app-sep-2021/README.md

 # Demo APP stripe checkout flow with next.js

-This app is an exercise of a checkout flow with `stripe` on `next.js`.

-On this branch you can see the final code, to start the exercise clone this repo and switch to branch `starting-point`
+On this repo you can see the final code of the Stripe next.js integration lecture

 ## stripe webpage